Mitral Valve Repair at Cleveland Clinic

 Surgery should be considered when the leak is severe.
 In most facilities, the regurgitation (leak) is graded on a scale from 0 to 4, with 0 being no leak and 4 being a severe leak.

 Surgery should be considered in virtually all patients with a leak that is graded as a 4 (severe) and in some patients with a leak that is graded as a 3 (moderately severe).
-When a patient with mitral regurgitation develops symptoms, a decrease in heart function, or an increase in heart size, surgery is recommended.
+When a patient with mitral regurgitation develops symptoms, a decrease in heart function, or an increase in heart size, surgery is nearly always recommended.
 Surgery should also be considered when a patient develops atrial fibrillation, which is an irregular heartbeat.
-Surgery is also recommended in many asymptomatic patients who have a severe leak; in these patients, surgery improves long-term survival.
+Surgery is also recommended in most asymptomatic patients who have a severe leak.
+In asymptomatic patients with severe mitral regurgitation, surgery improves long-term survival.
+In contrast, waiting for the development of symptoms or changes in heart function can leave patients with permanent heart damage.

 What is the chance that a leaky mitral valve can be repaired?